PHAP Digital Badges

 Is there a fee for the digital badge?

-No. Using Acclaim and HPass to store, manage, and broadcast your credentials is free for badge earners.
-Acclaim and HPass work with issuing organizations such as PHAP to offset any costs and to ensure you have access to best-in-class platforms.
+No. Using HPass to store, manage, and broadcast your credentials is free for badge earners.
+HPass works with issuing organizations such as PHAP to offset any costs and to ensure you have access to best-in-class platforms.

 Can I earn other credentials to display as a digital badge?